-Agudath Achim New Hebrew Congregation established 1895
+Roeland St Shul Agudath Achim - opened 1902 New Hebrew Congregation established 1895 (- to Schoonder Street 1951)

 The Agudath Achim, the 'New Hebrew Congregation' was established by Litvak Jewish immigrants in District Six in 1895.
 They built a beautiful shul on the corner of Roeland and Buitenkant Streets (pictured below) which was consecrated in September 1902 by Rabbi Dr JH Hertz.
 It was a large and distinctive building of a typically ornate Eastern design with two imposing domed towers.
 Chazzan J Glushak and the choir were an integral part of services.
 Max Gurland and a Mr Kahn were the founding members of the Roeland Street Shul.
 I have found no more information on this shul.